SignTools/SignTools/README.md

 ## :rocket: Free developer accounts

 As of v2.0.0 this service now supports **free developer accounts**!
-Although with [some limitations](FAQ.md), this is a huge milestone not only for the project but for the sideloading community as a whole.
+Although with some [severe limitations](FAQ.md), this is a huge milestone not only for the project but for the sideloading community as a whole.
 The signing process is achieved **without any** reverse engineering or third-party tools - only Apple's very own operating system and developer tools are used, just in a clever way.

 ## Disclaimer